 This is a high altitude trek.
 It is highly recommended to spend at least 4 days in Cusco City before the trek to avoid altitude sickness.
 The highest point of the trek is at 3650 metres above sea level.

 Huchuy Qosqo is a part of the Peruvian Andes.
 It is subject to two seasons, dry season and rainy season.
 Since most of the trek is through dirt roads, it could get slippery during monsoon.

 We offer this experience both as a private tour or as a small group tour.

-Your Day One trek starts at the Inca site Tambomachay which is only twenty minutes from the Inca capital Cusco.
+Your first day starts at the Inca archaeological site of Tambomachay which is only twenty minutes from the Inca capital Cusco.
 As you hike, you’ll be surrounded by a stunning landscape and historic Inca sites.